microsoft/coe-starter-kit/PowerPlatformDevOpsALM/SETUPGUIDE.md

    Alternatively, to disable this notification for all pipelines you can turn off Limit Job authorization scope to referenced Azure DevOps repositories in Project -> Settings -> General.
 This setting is turned on by default when you create a new project.

    ![image-20210426143538533](.attachments/GETTINGSTARTED/image-20210426143538533.png)

-1. Build completion triggers not firing.
-There a few reasons the pipeline completion triggers may not fire depending on how you have setup your branches and build pipelines. **For troubleshooting tips see here https://docs.microsoft.com/en-us/azure/devops/pipelines/process/pipeline-triggers?view=azure-devops&tabs=yaml#branch-considerations-for-pipeline-completion-triggers**